Design and Experimental Evaluation of a Bluetooth 5.1 Antenna Array for Angle-of-Arrival Estimation: Conclusion

 In order to allow for the capability of self-localization on this kind of embedded device with limited computing power, subject to movement and relying on the small number of packets, as we have previously evaluated \cite{9482525}, requires further study, as computationally demanding algorithms may compromise how quickly a position can be computed, especially since multiple \acp{AoA} are required.

 As it is difficult to reduce the error from the obtained phase measurements themselves, future work will focus on extracting more robust phase differences despite this noise.
-We plan to evaluate the viability of machine learning models to extract the \ac{AoA} from phase difference data, and to filter received packets by attempting to identify which packets may be reflections via the \ac{RSSI} and the best known location of the receiver itself.
+We plan to evaluate the viability of machine learning models to extract the \ac{AoA} from phase difference data, as some recent approaches are attempting \cite{8554304,9336252}, especially to reduce the computational cost of the existing algorithms \cite{1143830}.